Deviated Septum

 How is a deviated septum diagnosed?

 Your healthcare provider will take a health history and do a physical exam.
 They will ask questions about any previous injury, and symptoms.
 The physical exam may be done with a handheld tool (nasal speculum) that lets your provider gently open the nostril a little.
-Or your provider may use a small lighted scope (otoscope) to look into an ear or a nostril.
-Your provider may also use look at your nasal or sinus passages (nasal endoscopy).
-This is done using a skinny, flexible lighted tube with a camera in it.
-If needed, a CT scan of the nose may be done.
+Or your provider may use a small lighted scope (otoscope) to look into the nostrils.
+Your provider may also use a lighted instrument to look at your nasal or sinus passages (nasal endoscopy).
+This is done using a skinny, flexible or rigid lighted tube with a camera in it.
+If needed, a CT scan of the nose and sinuses may be done.

 How is a deviated septum treated?